VictorForouhar/rockstar-swift/scripts/flamingo/README.md

 # About

-These scripts were created with the intention of running ROCKSTAR on the FLAMINGO simulations in COSMA.
+These scripts were created with the intention of running ROCKSTAR on the z = 0 FLAMINGO outputs in COSMA.

 ### flamingo.cfg